kimwalisch/primesieve/doc/CPP_API.md

 </details>

-# libprimesieve SIMD
+# SIMD (vectorization)

-SIMD stands for Single Instruction/Multiple Data, it is also commonly known as vector instructions.
+SIMD stands for Single Instruction/Multiple Data, it is also commonly known as vectorization.
 SIMD is supported by most CPUs e.g. all ARM64 CPUs support the ARM NEON instruction set and most x64 CPUs support the AVX2 or AVX512 instruction sets.
 Using SIMD instructions can significantly speed up some algorithms.
 The
 ```primesieve::iterator``` data structure allows you to access the underlying 64-bit